JodelRaccoons/JodelXposed/README.md

 * OTA hook updates

 ## Upload custom images
-1. Take picture with Jodel camera
+1. Press the Gallery button next to the Jodel camera button
-2. Select *Replace image*
+2. Select an image and post
-3. Choose the image shared to Jodel or select from gallery

 ## Increased control over account
 - The account id (UID) is automatically backed upp in `.jodel-settings-v2`